danielatrivella/np3_ligand/np3_DL_segmentation/README.md

 #### LigPCDS records

 The dataset created by LigPCDS and the validated models can be retrieved from [Zenodo](https://zenodo.org/), an open dissemination research data repository.
-The deposit data is located in the following ling [LigPCDS-Zenodo](https://zenodo.org/records/15174758), and contains:
+The deposit data is located in the following link [LigPCDS-Zenodo](https://zenodo.org/records/15174758), and contains:

 - LigPCDS-SP_record : The dataset with the SP-based modeling representations in 3D point clouds, vocabulary, structure labeling result (xyz record) and validated DL models.
 - LigPCDS-AtomSymbol_record : The dataset with the AtomSymbol-based modeling representations in 3D point clouds, vocabulary, structure labeling result (xyz record) and validated DL models.